CrewNestCrewNest

 2. Mowing Frequency

 Weekly mowing is standard.
-Biweekly customers often pay 15–25% more per cut because the grass is taller and takes longer.
+Biweekly customers often pay 15 to 25% more per cut because the grass is taller and takes longer.
 Monthly cuts are rare and priced at a premium (overgrown surcharge).

 3. Terrain & Obstacles

-Steep hills, lots of trees, flower beds, or fenced areas that require hand trimming add 10–30% to the base price.
+Steep hills, lots of trees, flower beds, or fenced areas that require hand trimming add 10 to 30% to the base price.
 Gated backyards that push mowers can't access are the most common upcharge.

 4. Services Included

 Basic mowing (cut, trim, blow) is the base price.
-Edging adds $5–$15.
+Edging adds $5 to $15.
 Fertilization, weed control, and aeration are separate services typically sold as annual programs.
-Bundling saves customers 15–20%.
+Bundling saves customers 15 to 20%.

 5. Regional Pricing

-Lawn care rates vary 15–25% by region.
+Lawn care rates vary 15 to 25% by region.
 The Southeast (FL, GA, TX) trends lower due to longer growing seasons and competition.
 The Northeast (NY, NJ, MA) and West Coast (CA) run higher due to cost of living and shorter seasons.

 How to Set Your Lawn Care Rates (For Business Owners)